 DECLARE @body VARCHAR(4000) = 'The email is sent from ' + @@SERVERNAME; EXEC msdb.dbo.sp_send_dbmail @profile_name = 'AzureManagedInstance_dbmail_profile', @recipients = 'ADD YOUR EMAIL HERE', @body = 'Add some text', @subject = 'Azure SQL Instance - test email' ;

-In the following script is shown the source code of SQL Agent job that can test network connectivity form Managed Instance to mail server.
+The following script shows the source code of SQL Agent job that can test network connectivity from Managed Instance to a mail server.

 USE [msdb] DECLARE @jobId BINARY(16) EXEC msdb.dbo.sp_add_job @job_name=N'test DbMail', @enabled=1, @notify_level_eventlog=0, @notify_level_email=0, @notify_level_netsend=0, @notify_level_page=0, @delete_level=0, @description=N'No description available.', @job_id = @jobId OUTPUT EXEC msdb.dbo.sp_add_jobstep @job_id=@jobId, @step_name=N'Test mail server', @step_id=1, @cmdexec_success_code=0, @on_success_action=1, @on_success_step_id=0, @on_fail_action=2, @on_fail_step_id=0, @retry_attempts=0, @retry_interval=0, @os_run_priority=0, @subsystem=N'PowerShell', @command=N'tnc smtp.sendgrid.net -port 25', @database_name=N'master', @flags=0